mikabenjamin/random-color-generator/README.md

 # random-color-generator
-Random Color Generator using HTML, CSS, and JS
+Random Color Generator using HTML, CSS, and JS created in Codepen